joyboseroy/indus_decipher/README.md

 specific synthetic generators.
 That is a narrower and more defensible claim, and it's the one this project is making.

+## The adversarial null-model test

+The three synthetic civilizations in the falsification harness are each built from their own invented vocabulary and rules, so a classifier telling them apart from the real corpus isn't a very demanding test: they differ in almost every surface respect.
+A harder, more honest question is whether the real corpus can be told apart from a non-linguistic system that shares its exact surface statistics.

+`data/adversarial_null_model.py` builds exactly that: a generator that reuses the real corpus's own empirical length distribution, initial-sign distribution, final-sign distribution, and overall sign-frequency distribution, then draws every sign in a synthetic inscription INDEPENDENTLY from the relevant marginal.
+There is no bigram or higher-order dependency at all between consecutive signs; only the position class (initial, final, or middle) and the raw frequency table carry over from the real data.

+`experiments/adversarial_null_test.py` compares 8 real subsamples against
+8 instances of this matched null model, all at 500 inscriptions, first by listing the six classifier features side by side, then with the same leave-one-out discrimination test used for the three-civilization self-test.
+The four features that are matched by construction (`zipf_gamma`, `zipf_r2`, `top_sign_final_share`, `mean_length`) came out close between real and null, as expected (0.8 to 12 percent apart).
+The two features that depend on genuine sequential order rather than position identity (`conditional_entropy`, `perplexity_ratio_n2_n1`) came out substantially different (31 and 68 percent apart), and the classifier achieved 100% leave-one-out accuracy telling real data apart from the matched null using all six features together.

+This is a real, and reasonably informative, result: it means the real corpus's classification as "language-like" is not simply an artifact of its length distribution, vocabulary size, or which signs happen to sit at the start and end of an inscription, since a system built to match all of that exactly is still cleanly distinguishable.
+What actually carries the distinguishing signal is sequential dependency between neighboring signs, which is a substantially more specific and more interesting property than "the numbers are in the right range."
+It is still not evidence that the underlying system is a spoken human language specifically, only that it has more sequential structure than shallow position-and-frequency effects can explain, which is the same qualified claim the classical entropy literature has always made and the one this project is comfortable standing behind.

+Run it yourself with `python3 experiments/adversarial_null_test.py`.

 ## Known limitations and other honesty notes